Moshe Katsav: Suspension and resignation

 On 23 January 2007, Attorney-General Mazuz announced that he would consider charging Katsav with rape, sexual harassment, breach of trust, obstruction of justice, harassment of a witness and fraud.
-The president is immune from prosecution while in office, and could only be tried after the end of his term in August 2007 or after his resignation.
+The president is immune from prosecution while in office and could only be tried after the end of his term in August 2007 or after his resignation.
 The final decision on indictment would be made after a hearing where Katsav could present his case.

-On 24 January 2007, Katsav held a press conference at which he accused journalists of persecuting him and judging him before all the evidence was in.
+On 24 January 2007, Katsav held a press conference where he accused journalists of persecuting and judging him before all the evidence was in.
 He claimed that the media were hostile to his presidency from the start.
 He accused Channel 2 of conducting a witch-hunt.
 Katsav declared his intention to suspend himself temporarily but refused to step down unless indicted.
-The speech drew shock and condemnation, from journalists, politicians, and legal figures.
+The speech drew shock and condemnation from journalists, politicians, and legal figures.
 In a talk scheduled minutes after Katsav's speech, Prime Minister Ehud Olmert called on him to resign from the presidency.

 Katsav took a three-month leave of absence approved by the Knesset on 25 January.
 Knesset Speaker Dalia Itzik assumed the office of president in the interim in a "caretaker" capacity.

 On 7 March 2007, an attempt to impeach Katsav failed.
-In accordance with a plea bargain, Katsav resigned effective on 1 July 2007 (his seven-year term was scheduled to run out constitutionally on 15 July 2007).
+By a plea bargain, Katsav resigned effective on 1 July 2007 (his seven-year term was scheduled to run out constitutionally on 15 July 2007).

 In March 2009, Katsav's brother Lior said the decision to indict Katsav was tantamount to a "blood libel".

 Plea bargaining and indictment

 On 28 June 2007, Katsav's lawyers reached a plea bargain in which Katsav would plead guilty to several counts of sexual harassment and indecent acts and receive a suspended jail sentence.
 He would pay compensation to two of the victims.
 The rape charges brought by A. would be dropped, as well as Katsav's charges of blackmail.
-This led to a public outcry, in particular from women's rights organizations.
+This led to a public outcry, particularly from women's rights organizations.
 Opinion polls showed that 70 percent of the public objected to the deal.
 A protest at Rabin Square in Tel Aviv drew a large crowd.
-The Attorney-General claimed the agreement would spare humiliation of the presidency.
-Katsav's attorneys said they accepted to avoid an arduous trial.
+The Attorney-General claimed the agreement would spare the humiliation of the presidency.
+Katsav's attorneys said they agreed to avoid an arduous trial.

-On 30 October 2007, the state prosecution told the High Court of Justice that it had changed its mind about the indictment on the basis of evidence from the two key complainants.
+On 30 October 2007, the state prosecutor told the High Court of Justice that it had changed its mind about the indictment based on evidence from the two key complainants.
 The prosecution cited a meeting with Katsav's attorneys that highlighted contradictions in their testimony, including an affectionate letter from one of the complainants after the two rapes allegedly occurred.
 The move garnered harsh criticism from the complainants' attorneys.
 Katsav called off the plea bargain in April 2008.
 According to one of his lawyers, Avigdor Feldman, he believed the prosecution did not have enough evidence to convict him.